Failure to write to implicit (body) destination if it is XHTML

 xsl:apply-templates selects an element for which no template is specified, an error is thrown:

-#2 Updated by Philip Fearon almost 9 years ago
+#2 Updated by Philip Fearon over 9 years ago

 I've tried reproducing this, using xsl:apply-templates for elements within the page.